Show exceptions from Flux Dispatcher callbacks

 };

-Note: Here, we reference the console
+Note: Here, we reference the console object, which will fail spectacularly in

 older versions of IE when you don’t have the developer console open.
 Make sure